 MUSIC MIXING & MASTERING DIPLOMA

-For those seeking to further their education in professional sound engineering, our 30 week Music Mixing & Mastering program offers extensive specialized insight into the art and science of music mixing and mastering.
-With an extensive curriculum developed by the top industry professionals, this post-graduate program encompasses both digital and analog technologies and techniques and takes career focused students through the latest concepts and advanced techniques used to mix and master today’s hit music.
+For those seeking to further their education in professional sound engineering, our 30 week Music Mixing & Mastering Diploma Program offers extensive specialized insight into the art and science of music mixing and mastering.
+With an extensive curriculum developed by the top industry professionals, this post-graduate program encompasses both digital and analog technologies and techniques and takes career-focused students through the latest concepts and advanced techniques used to mix and master today’s hit music.
 To be considered for acceptance into this program, applicant’s must have a diploma in audio production and/or audio engineering.

 - Graduates earn a Diploma in Music Mixing & Mastering.